roshaneforde/wp-plugin-template/readme.txt

 = What is the plugin template for? =

 This plugin template is designed to help you get started with any new WordPress plugin.

+= Is this plugin compatible with older versions of WordPress? =

+This plugin has been tested and is compatible with WordPress 5.0 and higher.
+It may work with older versions of WordPress, but this has not been tested.

 == Changelog ==